Master of Middle-Earth: Context

 J. R. R. Tolkien (1892–1973) was a scholar of English literature, a philologist and medievalist interested in language and poetry from the Middle Ages, especially that of Anglo-Saxon England and Northern Europe.
 His professional knowledge of Beowulf, telling of a pagan world but with a Christian narrator, helped to shape his fictional world of Middle-earth.
 His intention to create what has been called "a mythology for England" led him to construct not only stories but a fully-formed world, Middle-earth, with invented languages, peoples, cultures, and history.
 Among his many influences were his own Roman Catholic faith, and medieval languages and literature.
 He is best known as the author of the high fantasy works The Hobbit (1937), The Lord of the Rings (1954–1955), and The Silmarillion (1977), all set in Middle-earth.

 The early literary reception of The Lord of the Rings was divided between enthusiastic support by figures such as W. H. Auden and C. S. Lewis, and outright rejection by critics such as Edmund Wilson.

 Paul H. Kocher was a scholar of English literature.
 The book was published before The Silmarillion appeared to confirm several of Kocher's inferences about the mythical history of Middle-earth.

 Book

 Publication history

 The book was first published in hardback by Houghton Mifflin in the United States in October 1972.
 The first British edition was brought out by Thames & Hudson in hardback in 1973, with the title Master of Middle-earth: The Achievement of J.R.R.
 Tolkien.
 Paperback editions followed: by Penguin Books in 1974, Ballantine Books in 1977, Pimlico in 2002, and Del Rey in 2003.
 The book has been translated into Dutch, French, German, Italian, Polish, and Swedish.
-Versions include:

-—— published in Britain as Master of Middle-Earth: The Achievement of J. R. R. Tolkien.
-London: Thames and Hudson, 1973.

-—— reprinted several times, such as in New York: Ballantine Books, 1977; New York: Del Rey, 1982 and 2003; and London: Pimlico, 2002.
+The book was reprinted several times, such as in New York: Ballantine Books, 1977; New York: Del Rey, 1982; and London: Pimlico, 2002.